aimcdonnell/blackjack_game/README.md

 # Blackjack Game

 ## Description
-A project taken from Jose Portilla's "The Complete Python Bootcamp From Zero to Hero in Python" course, which uses object-oriented programming.
+A Python project taken from Jose Portilla's "The Complete Python Bootcamp From Zero to Hero in Python" course, which uses object-oriented programming.
 The blackjack rules have been simplified for this project.

 ## Simplified Rules
 1) The player competes with a computer dealer